1) What is Routing?

 It’s because UDP is unreliable and unsequenced.
-It is not capable of establishing virtual circuits and acknowledgements.
+It is not capable of establishing virtual circuits and acknowledgments.

 27) What are some standards supported by the Presentation layer?

-28) What’s the simplest way to remotely configure a router?
+28) What’s the easiest way to remotely configure a router?

 In cases when you need to configure a router remotely, the most convenient is to use the Cisco AutoInstall Procedure.
 However, the router must be connected to the WAN or LAN through one of the interfaces.